MSANTIAGx1/Swissy/README.md

 # Swissy: The Swiss Army Knife for Cybersecurity in Sublime Text

 Swissy is a Sublime Text plugin that provides several handy commands and tools for cybersecurity professionals within the Sublime Text editor.
-It aims to make your life easier by offering various features such as decoding base64 strings, making timestamps more human-readable, and beautifying log files.
+It's designed to make your life easier by offering various features such as decoding base64 strings, making timestamps more human-readable, and beautifying log files.

 ## Features